ForwardToSky/code-everyday/README.md

-Installation can take a look on the word document namely, "Prerequisite.docx" located on the same path
+Installation can take a look on the word document namely, **Prerequisite.docx** located on the same path

 sample json value:
 ```json